How to bake a D2L Cake

 Special thanks to D2Ler and cake extraordinaire, Robin Carey who is behind the delicious cakes that all of our HQ employees get to enjoy.
 She currently works in our Finance department and started at D2L in 2006.

 Are you a missing ingredient in our culture recipe?
-Apply here so you can have your cake and eat it too!
+Apply on our jobs board so you can have your cake and eat it too!